Rachael Boast's Versus Versus anthology launch events

 Chisom Okafor is a Nigerian poet and clinical nutritionist, presently living in Alabama where he is an MFA in Creative Writing candidate and Graduate Council Fellow.
 His poems, which mostly explore his chronic illness, appear in The Ending Hasn’t Happened Yet, an anthology of disabled and neurodivergent poets (ed.
 Hannah Soyer) and In-Between Spaces: An Anthology of Disabled Writers (ed.
 Rebecca Burke).
 He has received support from the Sundress Academy for the Arts and Commonwealth Foundation.

-Daniel Sluman is a 38-year-old poet and disability rights activist.
+Daniel Sluman is a poet and disability rights activist.
 He co-edited the first major UK Disability poetry anthology, Stairs and Whispers: D/deaf and Disabled Poets Write Back, and has published three poetry collections with Nine Arches Press.
 His most recent collection, single window (2021), was shortlisted for the T.S.
 Eliot Prize.

 [16 April 2025]